LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 }
 ```

 I would like to say I wrote this but I didn't.
-Instead I ran Cypher against an Aura instance to create Cells and relate them.
-Then I a modified version of the GraphQL Introspector to generate the schema from me.
-I will also use the same Neo4j Db for the GraphQL Data api.
+Instead I ran Cypher against an Aura instance to create Cells and then place into a grid using the NEIGHBOUR_OF relationship.
+THis allowsed to me to use a modified version of the GraphQL Introspector to generate the GraphQL schema.
+I will also be using the same Aura DB with GraphQL for Aura which means I have some data already present to try out.
+Win win really.

 ## Look what you made me do

-If you have an Aura Professional, Business Critical or Virtual Dedicated Cloud account, then you can skip this bit.
+As I'm using Aura I will need an edition that allows for GraphQL.
+If you're already using Aura Professional, Business Critical or Virtual Dedicated Cloud account, then you are good to go.
 If you don't have one of these, then sign up for an Aura Profressional Trial account as the GraphQL for Neo4j AuraDB Beta is not avaiable on Aura Free.

 **Signing up for an Aura Pro Trial**